 Can Botox® injections be combined with dermal fillers?

-In cases where untreated wrinkles have become permanently etched in and appear even at rest, or when wrinkles are caused by the looseness of the skin, Botox® injections can be administered in conjunction with other treatments, such as dermal fillers, or fractional laser resurfacing.
+In cases where untreated wrinkles have become etched in and appear even at rest, or when wrinkles are caused by the looseness of the skin, Botox® injections can be administered in conjunction with other treatments, such as dermal fillers, or fractional laser resurfacing.

 Which product is the best – Botox®, Dysport® or Xeomin®?